 - EOS 4000D/Rebel T100

-The 125g (4.4 oz) lens looks really tiny on the Canon 80D.
+The little 125g (4.4 oz) lens looks really tiny on my Canon 80D–it’s barely bigger than a body cap.
 It’s so small in fact, that another photographer once asked me why I was carrying my camera around with no lens attached!

 Accessories for the 24mm f/2.8 EFS

 The 24mm f/2.8 EFS prime can be fitted with the optional Canon ES-52 lens hood (not included) which is a screw-on type—and…don’t bother buying it.
 Most lens hoods provide a modicum of protection for a lens’s main element.
 The ES-52?
 Not so much.
-Furthermore, it features a 52mm filter thread for you to connect filters like a circular polarizer (CPL) or Neutral Density (ND) filter.
+It looks more like a step-up ring than a proper lens hood.

 The lens contains 6 optical elements in 5 groups and features 7 rounded aperture blades, allowing this lens to open up to f/2.8 at its widest point, stopping down to f/22 at its smallest.

-True macro photography lenses can focus on objects 12” or closer.
-Minimum focusing range on this 24mm f/2.8 STM is 6 inches (.16 meters), and has a reproduction ratio of 1:3.7.
-Canon acknowledges the fact this lens is within macro specifications by actually printing the word “macro” on the barrel!
+Any lens that can focus on objects closer than 12” inches qualifies as “macro”.
+Minimum focusing range on this lens is 6″ inches (.16 meters), and has a reproduction ratio of 1:3.7.
+Canon acknowledges it’s a macro lens by printing “MACRO” on the barrel.

 Who Is This 24mm Lens For?